ikelaiah/argparser-fp/README.md

 end;
 ```

-  If you previously used `ParseCommandLineKnown`, it continues to work as before; `ParseCommandLine` simply provides the same `--` semantics with a simpler call-site.

-Important: the parser no longer prints help or exits during parsing.
+**Important**: the parser no longer prints help or exits during parsing.
 The presence of `-h`/`--help` sets the built-in `help` flag; after calling `ParseCommandLine` your program should check `Parser.HasError` and `Parser.GetBoolean('help')` and then call `Parser.ShowUsage` or `Parser.ShowHelp` and exit if appropriate.
 This prevents the parser from freeing internal resources unexpectedly while your program continues running.

-Additional notes
+**Additional notes**

 - Boolean negation: long boolean options also support a `--no-<name>` form to explicitly set a boolean flag to False.
 Example: `--no-verbose`.
 - Positional arguments: `AddPositional` creates ordered (positional) arguments.
 Use the optional `NArgs` parameter to control how many tokens a positional consumes: